khizkj/Islamic-Hub-Api-Laravel/README.md

 ## 🔗 Live Demo

 🌍 Visit the live app: https://islamichubapi.free.nf/

 💻 GitHub Repo: [https://github.com/yourusername/islamichubapi](https://github.com/yourusername/islamichubapi)

-## 📸 Screenshots

-_Add screenshots of your Quran, Hadith, and Prayer Times pages here._

-## 📬 Contact

-For suggestions or collaboration:
-📧 khizersmarttt@gmail.com

----

 ⭐ If you find this useful, consider starring the repo and sharing it!